ASA404 Vascular Disrupting Agent for Solid Tumours

 The trial, conducted at more than 20 sites in 200 countries, was a randomised, double-blind, placebo-controlled, study of ASA404 with paclitaxel and carboplatin.
 It examined ASA404 as a first-line treatment for non-small cell lung cancer, and covered squamous and non-squamous histology.

-In January 2009, Novartis launched Phase III clinical trial ATTRACT-2 for ASA404, which examining ASA404 as a second-line treatment for non-small cell lung cancer.
+In January 2009, Novartis launched Phase III clinical trial ATTRACT-2 for ASA404, which examined ASA404 as a second-line treatment for non-small cell lung cancer.

-The trial will recruit 900 patients who have undergone chemotherapy treatment alone and patients who have received chemotherapy along with bevacizumab or cetuximab as a first-line treatment.
-The primary endpoint of the trial is overall survival.
-The trial is expected to be completed in 2011.
+The trial recruited 900 patients who had undergone chemotherapy treatment alone and patients who received chemotherapy along with bevacizumab or cetuximab as a first-line treatment.

 Potential in other solid tumours